 In the days of the Roman Empire, Pompeii was a thriving port city and a playground for the rich.
 That all changed in 79 AD when an explosion blew the entire top off the mountain of Vesuvius and created a pyroclastic flow that killed everything in its path and enshrouded the entire city and all its inhabitant in volcanic ash where they lay for centuries.

 It was not until the 1700’s that Pompeii was properly discovered and excavations began uncovering a city almost perfectly preserved as if in amber right down to a loaf of bread that was cooking in a bakery as the eruption began.

 Walk with professor Tuck through the ancient city and get a taste of life on the Mediterranean in ancient times.

-6) The Life and Operas of Verdi” by Dr. Robert Greenberg (The Great Courses)
+6) The Life and Operas of Verdi” by Dr. Robert Greenberg (The Great Courses Plus)